inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 Keeping a database of Youtubers allows us build a flywheel.
 In other words, the more clients we onboard, the better our data is, and the easier our service is to fulfill.

-_if you want access to our scraper data, you can email me here_
+_if you want access to our scraper data, you can email me here: david@inbeat.co_

 #### Email Open Rate